iotaledger/firefly/docs/specifications/deep-links.md

 between websites, applications, platforms, etc. by providing more interoperability.

 Firefly has its own deep link scheme, exposing (limited) functionality that is required in some type of user flow.
-A trivial example would be a user is buying native tokens on Soonaverse and must make a payment transaction in order to execute the buy order.
-Clicking on a deep link embedded inside the Soonaverse platform will trigger Firefly to open and auto-fill the transaction data as necessary, making it simple confirm and click job for the user.
+A trivial example would be a user who buys native tokens on Soonaverse and must make a payment transaction to execute the buy order.
+Clicking on a deep link embedded inside the Soonaverse platform triggers Firefly to open and auto-fill the transaction data as necessary, making it a simple confirm and click job for the user.

 :::caution
 Firefly **will NEVER** automatically execute actions initiated by a deep link; they should **ALWAYS** require manual